enthought/mayavi/docs/source/mayavi/application.rst

  dangerous if the script does something nasty!
 Similarly, ``-s`` or ``--set`` uses `exec`, which can also be dangerous if abused.

-It is important to note that mayavi's **command line arguments are processed sequentially** in the same order they are given.
+It is important to note that Mayavi's **command line arguments are processed sequentially** in the same order they are given.
 This allows users to do interesting things.